nathants/bsv/readme.md

 note: column bytes are always followed by a single nullbyte: `\0`

-note: max is the maximum zero based index into the row, ie: `max = size(row) - 1`
+note: max is the maximum zero based index into the row: `max = size(row) - 1`

 ## non goals

-supporting hardware other than little endian.
+support of hardware other than little endian.

 explicit types and schemas.